Town planning process

 We inform about opportunities to influence and participate through announcements in the Länsiväylä and Hufvudstadsbladet newspapers and on the city’s website.
 Have your say on the city’s development!

 Planning documents are available for review at the customer service of the Technical and Environment Services for the required time (14 or 30 days).
-You can also view the drafts for the town plans on the city’s website (in Finnish) and in the nearest Service Point (excluding the Service Point in Espoon keskus) during the review period.
+You can also view the drafts for the town plans on the city’s website (in Finnish) and in the nearest Service Point during the review period.

 Town planning projects marked with “Have your say” are at a stage in which the parties concerned are entitled to comment on the plans.
 If the town planning project is significant, we may arrange a meeting for information and discussion or a workshop for the public.
 These meetings are usually held in the initial stage of the planning process.
 They are open to all.